The French 76

 Do you want to know the secrets to mixing the best cocktails EVER?
 Get my free printable guide, ‘Mix, Mingle & Marvel: 5 Essential Secrets to Crafting Cocktails That Wow!’ just for joining my mailing list.

-With all of the Vodkas on the market, I use Stoli, Absolut, Ketel One, or Grey Goose to make a martini.
-For the French 76, I used Grey Goose, a more expensive but smoother Vodka.
+Use good quality spirits.
+The better the ingredients, the better your cocktail will taste.
+With all of the vodkas on the market, I use Stoli, Absolut, Ketel One, or Grey Goose to make a martini.

-Need to know what champagne to buy?
+Don’t know which champagne to buy?
 I am not a champagne connoisseur.
 I’ve tried expensive champagnes like Dom Pérignon, Jouet, and Veuve Clicquot.
-But if I’m mixing a champagne cocktail, I tend to stay under $15 a bottle.
-Sweet champagnes are my preference, but until recently, I didn’t know Brut meant unsweet and Extra Dry sweet.
+But I tend to keep it under $15 a bottle for a champagne cocktail.
+Sweet champagnes are my preference, but until recently, I didn’t know that Brut meant unsweet and Extra Dry sweet.
+As you can see from the photo, I settled on Korbel Extra Dry.

 Bar Tools